 Geographers look at issues from a wide perspective and develop a range of skills that are attractive to a very broad range of future employers.
 The specific technical skills directly relevant to geography-related careers include field work, research and report writing, preparing maps and diagrams, and using social survey and interpretative methods.

-University of Reading - Geography Sussex University - Geography University of York - Environmental Geography
+University of Reading - Geography Sussex University - Geography

 Manchester University - Geography